-Home Dental Care after coronavirus
+Home Dental Care during lockdown

-With dental surgeries reopening after the coronavirus lockdown, we know that some of you have experienced a range of dental problems without being able to visit your dental surgery for face-to-face treatment.
+This year, we know that some of you have experienced a range of dental problems without being able to visit your dental surgery for face-to-face treatment.
 Preventive care at home has never been so important.

 Patients who wish to enquire about our current services and availability can access our online Advice and Triage Service.
 Our team of dental professionals will help you with the information or advice you need.